Vira-I/about-vira/README.md

 - **A user guide**: [Introduction to Subscription Sales at Arc XP](https://dev.arcxp.com/subscriptions/getting-started/introduction-to-user-subscriptions-at-arc-xpmdx/)

   >**Note:**
-   >This user guide is for readers with specific technical and account administration background.
+   >This user guide is for readers with a specific technical and account administration background.
 Terminology and task complexity here are audience-focused.

 - **API Documents**:
   - **API service description**: [User-facing APIs for subscription upgrades, downgrades, and renewal adjustments](https://dev.arcxp.com/subscriptions/sales/configure/user-facing-apis-for-subscription-upgrades/).